NDTV: 2007–2015: Expansion attempts, financial crisis and digital growth

-The expansion attempts coincided with the 2008 financial crash and the funds raised for the expansion, through partnerships and bonds were exhausted within a short period of time.
+The expansion attempts coincided with the Great Recession and the funds raised for the expansion, through partnerships and bonds were exhausted within a short period of time.
 NDTV had an ongoing open offer for buyback of shares and the stock prices at the Bombay Stock Exchange (BSE) nosedived from around ₹400 to ₹100 which added a large shortfall.
 This caused the promoters of the company to go through a chain of borrowings from various multinationals.
 NDTV also made a series of divestments of its assets through a number of sales in the following period.
 In August 2009, the chain borrowings had eventually led the promoters debt being transferred to a shell company which was owned by a subsidiary of Reliance Industries, and in October 2009, NBCUniversal decided to pull out of the partnership and sold off its share back to NDTV.
 Following which, Time Warner bought out a 92% majority stake of the general entertainment subsidiary NDTV Imagine Ltd for US$124.5 million in December.
 The company had also launched a Dubai based English and Hindi language news channel called NDTV Arabia, targeting Indian expatriates in 2007, which was closed down in 2009.

 The editorial credibility of the network suffered damage as well when recordings made by the Income Tax Department of communication by the Reliance Industries lobbyist Niira Radia were leaked and a series of transcripts called the Radia tapes published by the Open and Outlook magazines.
 The tapes prominently featured journalist Barkha Dutt who appeared to be violating norms of journalistic integrity.
 NDTV was one of the few news broadcasting companies which had a codified code of conduct for its journalistic output.
 The tapes came under the backdrop of the loan granted to NDTV by Reliance and included suggestions from Radia to the journalist MK Venu on how Roy needs to be supported.
 The Sunday Guardian, a newspaper owned by politicians M. J. Akbar and Ram Jethmalani also published a 2010 article which alleged that NDTV had colluded with ICICI Bank and indulged in financial misdemeanours.
 NDTV sued for ₹25 crore and in February 2011, the Delhi High Court restrained any further circulation of the article.